ShaktidharK1997/feedback_loop/README.md

 - Without expert validation, feedback quality can be inconsistent
 - The system lacks a structured way to prioritize which corrections should influence model retraining

-These limitations are addressed in the improved Human in the Loop approach implemented in the `feedback_loop_integration` branch.
+These limitations are addressed in the improved Data Annotator approach implemented in the `feedback_loop_integration` branch.

 ## Data Annotator Approach